marhan/craps/backlog.md

 * If the Shooter rolls a Point in the first round, a new round starts.
 * At the second round and after, the rules for scoring are as described below.
 * If the Shooter rolls the same roll as he does in the round before, he wins.
-* If the Shooter rolls a 7, he lose.
+* If the Shooter rolls a 7, he loses.
 * If the Shooter rolls any other sum, he rolls again.

+## Craps-007
+As a Shooter i want to have the Point as a second phase in the come-out round, to set the Point Number for the rounds after.

+### Acceptance Criteria
+* If the Shooter has a come-out with a Natural, the 'Pass' line wins and the game is over.
+* If the Shooter has a come-out with a Craps, the 'Don't Pass' line loses and the game is over.
+* If the Shooter rolls a Point, he will play as many rounds as possible until he rolls a 7.
+* The sum of the Point in the come-out round establishes the value the Shooter has to roll again.
+* If the Shooter rolls the value of the Point again, the 'Pass' line wins and the game is over.
+* If the Shooter rolls the 7 in the a round after the Point, the 'Don't Pass' wins and the game is over.